MuhammedFaraz/Remote-PC-shut/README.md

-Shutdown your pc remotely via an SSH sever.
+-Remote power off switch for your pc via an SSH server.